Veggies with Sole Baby Food Recipe

 Preparation:

-Preheat the oven to 350 degrees, and the steamer to high heat.
+Preheat the oven to 350ºF and the steamer to high heat.

-Allow the fish, broccoli, and cauliflower to cool to about room temperature.
-Put them into a blender or food processor and puree.
+Put the fish, broccoli, and cauliflower into a blender or food processor and puree.
 The result should be of a creamy and velvety smooth consistency.
 If it comes out too thick, slowly add some of the water that you removed from the steamer until the desired consistency is achieved.
-You can also use plain water, but you must boil and cool to room temperature before you can use water in baby food.
+You can also use milk, breast milk, or formula if you prefer.

 I’m sure your little one enjoyed this thoroughly! #bloggerclubuk